 Spinal Decompression Therapy

 Sessions typically last 15-30 minutes.
 Most patients find it comfortable, even relaxing.
-We usually recommend a series of treatments over several weeks, though the exact number depends on severity and how you respond.
+We determine the right course of treatment based on severity and how you respond – the evaluation drives that decision, not a preset number.

 Corrective Chiropractic Adjustments

-Dr. Gentile uses specific, controlled adjustments rather than generalized “cracking.”
-The goal is restoring normal joint mechanics so the body can heal properly.
+Dr. Gentile uses specific, controlled adjustments rather than generalized manipulation.
+The goal is restoring normal joint mechanics so the body can heal properly and efficiently.

 Soft Tissue Work

 Depending on what’s needed, treatment might include Active Release Technique to address adhesions in the surrounding muscles, or Graston Technique to break up scar tissue.
-These therapies complement the spinal work by ensuring the soft tissues aren’t working against your recovery.
+These therapies complement the spinal work by ensuring the soft tissues are supporting your recovery, not working against it.

 Corrective Exercise and Rehabilitation